 In 2012, Dr. Bartley was appointed as Editor-in-Chief of Ophthalmology, regarded by many as the premier journal in the field.
-During his term, the journal’s impact factor increased from 5.56 to 6.75 and a companion journal, Ophthalmology Retina, was launched.
-Dr. Bartley will step down as Editor-in-Chief to oversee the ABO.
+During his term, the journal’s impact factor increased from 5.56 to 8.20 and a companion journal, Ophthalmology Retina, was launched.
 He previously served as the Editor-in-Chief of Ophthalmic Plastic and Reconstructive Surgery and as an editorial board member of Ophthalmology, the American Journal of Ophthalmology, and the Archives of Ophthalmology.

-Dr. Bartley currently serves on the Board of Trustees of the American Academy of Ophthalmology and is President of the American Ophthalmological Society.
-He is a past Chair of the Council of the American Ophthalmological Society, past President of the Cogan Ophthalmic History Society, and past Chair of the Doctors Mayo Society.
+Dr. Bartley has served as President of the American Ophthalmological Society, a Trustee of the American Academy of Ophthalmology, past President of the Cogan Ophthalmic History Society, and past Chair of the Doctors Mayo Society.

 Board certified in 1986, Dr. Bartley participates in Maintenance of Certification (MOC) and has voluntarily recertified twice.
 He served as an ABO Director from 1999 to 2006.
-Dr. Bartley will spend approximately 80% of his time on ABO activities and will continue his surgical practice at Mayo Clinic.
+Dr. Bartley spends approximately 80% of his time on ABO activities and continues an active surgical practice at Mayo Clinic.